 For a better understanding of Malaysian Patent Prosecution Flowchart, you may want to learn more here

-For Trademark and Industrial Design, Copyrights matters, you may seek our advisory at email@example.com (we will not reply if you use a free email account for security reasons)
+For Trademark and Industrial Design, Copyrights matters, you may seek our advisory at email@example.com (non free email account only)